PigeoncoinClassic/pigeoncoinclassic.github.io/help.md

     - title: Algorithm
       content: |
         We debuted X16S (shuffle) as an improved version of X16R (random).
 We improved hashrate and power consistency with no drawbacks.
 We are proud to have our algorithm listed under the MIT license.
-We believe that if the algorithm is good, it should be used by any coin who will benefit from it.
-In fact, we recommend that any coin forking to a new algorithm consider using X16S (shuffle) as a wrapper for their existing method.
+We believe that any coin forking away from specific hardware will benefit from using X16S as a wrapper for their existing algorithm.
 If you are a coin founder with questions about this, please reach out via [Discord]({{ site.social.Discord }})

     - title: Supply
       content: |
         We issue 5000 PGN per block, with a blocktime of one minute, and a halving interval of approximately 4 years.
-Maximum supply is approximately 21B, of which only a small fraction has been issued so far.
+Maximum supply is approximately 21B, of which only <span data-id="chain-supplyPercentage">2%</span> has been issued so far.

-  - title: Investors
+  - title: Investment
     subtitle: Our elevator pitch
     topics: